+"Secretary."
+The Secretary of Aging of the Commonwealth.
 "Service plan."
 A written plan developed by the agency on the basis of comprehensive assessment of a client's need which describes identified needs, goals to be achieved and specific services to support goal attainment, with regular follow-up and predetermined reassessment of client progress.
 Specific services to support goal attainment may include, but is not limited to, homemaker services, home-delivered meals, attendant care, other in-home services, emergency shelter or food, legal aid services, transportation and other such services.
 Service plans are cooperatively developed by the agency staff, the client or the client's appointed guardian, and other family members when appropriate.
 The plan shall also address, where applicable, special needs of other members of the household unit as they may affect the older adult's need for protective services.